slowernews/hamster-system/README.md

 ===
 ####Actions and briefings:

 - in GTD, undivisible tasks are called *actions*.
 A list of actions is called *briefing*<sup> 5</sup>.

-- actions and briefings are managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).
+Actions and briefings are managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).

 - if you need to detail an action: **( )**